California Reptiles & Amphibians

 Voice

-The call is a short and rasping call often accellerated and rising at the end, sometimes preceeded by calls that don't rise at the end.
+This frog makeis a short and rasping call often accellerated and rising at the end, sometimes preceeded by calls that don't rise at the end.
 Calls primarily underwater during the day, but may also call at night.
-This frog has no vocal sacs.
-(You can listen to the similar call of the related Sierra Nevada Yellow-legged Frog here, or on the Carlos Davidson CD.)
+This frog has no vocal sacs so the sound produced is fairly quiet.
+(You can listen to it online at the Western Soundscape Archive, and on the Lang Elliot and the Carlos Davidson CDs listed below in References.)

 Reproduction